CrazyChloe03/APPhy/Unit 2/Explanation.md

 Alright?
 I think that was.
 Alright?
 Okay.
 This one over here.

 These guys these guys, man, a lot of people, I guess, forgot about, how equipotential lines would look like over here.
 Especially for number 9.
 But let's say, let's look at number 8.

+# MCQ Question 8

 You see the situation?
 Do you remember the situation?

 Yes.
 So which of the following hay?
 Okay.
 Which of the following best describes the location of a point other than infinity at which the so we are limited to these three regions.
 We're not going off to infinity and beyond.